Interact via the CLI

 wasmd q wasm code $CODE_ID downloaded_code.wasm

-This command retrieves the WASM code from the blockchain and saves it to a file named downloaded_code.wasm.
+This command retrieves the Wasm code from the blockchain and saves it to a file named downloaded_code.wasm.

 Instantiation

-In this section, you will create a new instance of the uploaded WASM contract.
+In this section, you will create a new instance of the uploaded Wasm contract.
 This involves using the wasmd tx wasm instantiate command to instantiate the contract, and then querying the blockchain to obtain the contract's address.

 Create a new contract instance